-A late night, tractor-trailer crash on I-45 had traffic backed up in Conroe last month.
+A late-night, tractor-trailer crash on I-45 had traffic backed up in Conroe last month.
 According to ABC Channel 13 Eyewitness News, the crash happened in the North Freeway’s southbound lanes near Gladstell.
-Initial reports indicate that the driver lost control of the semi truck after he lost a front right tire.
-The semi truck crashed into a barricade beside the roadway.
+Initial reports indicate that the driver lost control of the semi-truck after he lost a front right tire.
+The semi-truck crashed into a barricade beside the roadway.
 The large truck burst into flames, and a Hazmat unit was called to the scene.

 Although first responders initially suspected the truck to be hauling potentially hazardous chemicals, due to the size of the blaze, it was actually hauling flour, which was fueling the fire.
-Crews were able to clear the roadway of wreckage by the following morning for early commuters.
+Crews were able to clear the roadway of the wreckage by the following morning for early commuters.

 Large Truck Crashes by The Numbers